-With a bar chart of results with a five-interval rating system, the mode is the rating point from 1 to 5 which receives the most responses.
+On a bar chart of results using a five-interval rating system, the mode is the rating point from 1 to 5 which receives the most responses.
 This makes it the longest bar.
 That rating number might not include the mean average.
 The mean average is calculated by totaling the numeric values of all the ratings and dividing by the number of ratings.
 When the mode differs from the mean, it’s the mean which better represents the overall impressions of those who used the rating scale.

 Protect your business and consumers by staying aware of the dangers of flawed predictions from any animated presentations you do choose to use.
 Give disclaimers like, “Past performance is no guarantee of future results.”
 Add the disclaimer of a flashing question mark at the end of the trajectory.